hashicorp/terraform-provider-azurerm/website/docs/r/express_route_circuit_connection.html.markdown

 * `peer_peering_id` - (Required) The ID of the peered Express Route Circuit Private Peering.
 Changing this forces a new Express Route Circuit Connection to be created.

 * `address_prefix_ipv4` - (Required) The IPv4 address space from which to allocate customer address for global reach.
+Changing this forces a new Express Route Circuit Connection to be created.

 ---

 * `authorization_key` - (Optional) The authorization key which is associated with the Express Route Circuit Connection.

 * `address_prefix_ipv6` - (Optional) The IPv6 address space from which to allocate customer addresses for global reach.

+-> **NOTE**: `address_prefix_ipv6` cannot be set when ExpressRoute Circuit Connection with ExpressRoute Circuit based on ExpressRoute Port.

 ## Attributes Reference